-From the outside, Rojales’ newest bar looks like any other.
-Step inside though, and be prepared to immerse yourself in a magical world of craft ales, some made on site, and wonderful food barbecued over an open fire in the winter with succulent summer options the rest of the year.
+From the outside, this cool Rojales bar looks like any other.
+Step inside though, and be prepared to immerse yourself in a magical world of craft ales, some made on site, and try the wonderful food barbecued over an open fire in the winter with succulent summer options the rest of the year.
 This and much more is waiting for you at Triple Brew in the heart of Rojales, and it’s all thanks to the combined talents of Faith from New Zealand and her German husband Michael.

-The entrance on Calle San Antonio, just a few steps from the Carlos III bridge, leads to the wine bar area.
-To be honest, it was a bit pink for me, but the warm welcome we received soon overcame any doubts we may have had.
-Just a quick glance at the extensive menu demonstrated the quality of international wines and beers on offer, and hinted at the gastronomic delights we had yet to discover.
+The entrance on Calle San Antonio, just a few steps from the Carlos III bridge, leads to the wine bar area filled with shelf upon shelf of wines not only from around Spain but from all around the world.
+You are certain of a warm welcome.
+Just a quick glance at their menus demonstrates the quality of international wines and beers on offer, and hinted at the gastronomic delights we had yet to discover.

 We were quickly shown through to the cave room where the hoppy magic happens.
-Three beer stills wait ready to serve you their home made craft ales.
-I’m told there are more stills to come allowing a greater variety of made-on-site beers are our personal favourites but there are also plenty of bottles and cans from a wide variety of countries far and wide.
+Silver beer stills wait ready to serve you their home made craft ales.
+The made-on-site beers are our personal favourites but there are also plenty of bottles and cans from a wide variety of countries far and wide.
 There are also a number of international beers and ciders on tap.

 Beyond the cave is another place where magic happens.
 The dining area and outdoor terrace are very comfortable.
-An open fire roars on one side and is the perfect place for your kebabs (chicken, beef, prawn or vegetable) and sausages (bratwurst or chorizo) to be cooked.
+In the cooler months an open fire roars on one side and is the perfect place for your kebabs (chicken, beef, prawn or vegetable) and sausages (bratwurst or chorizo) to be cooked.
 Everything was absolutely perfect and the side salads just complemented the main courses with expert precision.
-Faith’s home-made garlic-chilli-cheese bread was another assault on the tastebuds – one that will be repeated in the near future I am sure.
+Faith’s home-made garlic-chilli-cheese bread was another assault on the taste buds – one that will be repeated in the near future I am sure.
 We didn’t even get around to ordering the German pretzel bread which had caught my eye first of all!
 The meal was finished off with some lovely cupcakes and a surprisingly small bill.
 We have since been back many times and their standards have not dropped one bit.